ElizMishina/Data_analytics_Bootcamp_Project/README.md

 **Reason for selection:** This project gives an oppurtunity for us to implement both supervised learning (predict house prices) and unsupervised learning (group houses for vizualization)

+**Data Source:**

-**Data Source:** House Sales Data for King County from Kaggle [Link to Data](https://www.kaggle.com/achyutanandaparida/dataset%20from%20%20house%20sales%20in%20king%20county,%20usa)
+- House Sales Data for King County from Kaggle [Link to Data](https://www.kaggle.com/achyutanandaparida/dataset%20from%20%20house%20sales%20in%20king%20county,%20usa)
+- Population and City info by Zipcode from unitedstateszipcodes.org [Link to Data](https://www.unitedstateszipcodes.org/wa/#zips-list)

 **Questions Answered:**

 - Predict house prices
 - Group houses into diffrent cluster
-- Analyse what features impact the house price
+- Analyze what features impact the house price
+- Analyze house prices by city/zipcode

 **Machine Learning model:**